bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsfindresult.sort.md

 ## SavedObjectsFindResult.sort property

-The Elasticsearch `sort` value of this result.
+The HyperSec `sort` value of this result.

 <b>Signature:</b>